maffi44/slice-4d-shooter/README.md

 If the FPS of the game client is **too low**, you can press the `NumPad 7` key to degrade the graphics rendering parameters.

-Currently, the client can make several connection attempts until success is achieved.

 If you want to play online on your own servers, you need to create a game-client `settings.json` executable file in the same directory, and enter the ipv4 address and port of the matchmaking server in the `matchmaking_server_url` field.
 Playing on the official Slice 4D Shooter servers does **not require** a settings.json file.

 ```bash